 What follows is perfect for budding writers of any age, lovers of historical fiction, mysteries, secrets and, of course, pineapples!

-In order to go on a journey to delve into the mysteries of The Garden of Lost Secrets, you need to know the layout of the place, so the book give us a map, given below (the artist is Amy Grimes).
+In order to go on a journey to delve into the mysteries of The Garden of Lost Secrets, you need to know the layout of the place, so the book gives us a map, see below (the artist is Amy Grimes).
 It must be wonderful to have such a complex garden near you to explore.
 Look at how many different places there are in it.
 Do you know what "Hothouses" are and how they were used?

 Where does the sun rise and set on the garden and the house - how do you know that?

 You can use a map to explore, but when you draw a map you also get to notice and discover many things you sometimes overlook, and making a map is not that easy.
 Why not try to draw a map of your house and area, indicating the main spots that interest you, or maybe draw a map of a place you like, or would like to have near you.
 Don't forget to indicate where the sun rises and sets, where the light, or the cold come from.

 In her video, Ann-Marie will also talk a little about her second book The House of One Hundred Clocks which is set in Edwardian Cambridge.

 You can actually read some chapters from The House of One Hundred Clocks.